Evaluating the wild Brauer group: Kato's refined Swan conductor

-\subsection{Change of ring}
+\subsubsection{Change of ring}

+We finish this section on $\lambda_\pi$ by describing how it behaves with respect to base change.

-Let $K'/K$ be a finite extension of Henselian discrete valuation fields.
+Let $K'/K$ be an extension of Henselian discrete valuation fields of characteristic zero with finite ramification index.
 Let $\O_{K'}$ be the ring of integers of $K'$ and let $F'$ be the residue field.
 Suppose that we have a commutative diagram